 Gannet Peak Equipment List

-Trail running shoes:Â For the beginning and end of the trip trail runners or a lightweight hiking shoe for more ankle supportÂ
+Trail running shoes:Â For the beginning and end of the trip trail runners or a lightweight hiking shoe for more ankle support.

-Guide pick: Scarpa Rush trail runner
+Guide Pick: Scarpa Rush trail runner

 Looking for more support: Scarpa Rush Mid GTX

-Mountain Boots: All Gannett Peak Climbs, require a crampon-compatible mountain boot
+Mountain Boots: All Gannett Peak Climbs, require a crampon-compatible mountain boot.

-Guide Pick: Scarpa Zodiac Tech Â
+Guide Pick:Â Scarpa Zodiac Tech Men's, Scarpa Zodiac Tech Women's

 Boots are also available for rent at the JHMG office. Â